 Painting the Chalkboard Portion of the Frame

-The board was painted with a damp cling on in two coats of slate which is a very neutral gray.
+The board was painted with a damp cling on in two coats of a very neutral gray chalk type paint.
 I was afraid that if I used black it would appear too dark since the frame will also be rather dark.
-After two coats of Slate and do NOT add a sealer over the paint.
+After two coats of gray do NOT add a sealer over the paint.
 You can find great quality furniture paint and stain online HERE.
 An added bonus, when painting furniture, you want to make sure to use a quality non-toxic furniture paint.

 Painting the Frame

-Adding smoked paprika by Kristi Kuehl Pure Home Paint for the frame for a rich brick reddish orange.
-A piece of paper acts as a shield of sorts to prevent any paprika from getting on the gray.
+Adding a rich brick reddish orange to the frame.
+A piece of paper acts as a shield of sorts to prevent any paint from getting on the gray.
 Easy peasy.

 How to Season a DIY Chalkboard

 Make sure to season your chalkboard before first use.
 To do this all you have to do is cover the entire surface of the chalkboard area with chalk.
 Lay the chalk on its side rather than use the pointed end.

 Once the entire surface is covered wipe it all away with a clean dry cloth.
 Doing this allows you to write on the chalkboard and wipe away with a dry cloth rather than use a wet rag each time.
 It also creates that classic chalky finish.